The Physics of Melting Glaciers

 Retreating glaciers are a dominant source of freshwater into our oceans that not only causes global sea level to rise but also modifies the ocean-atmosphere heat balance, regional ocean circulation and ecosystem dynamics.

 By 2100, global sea levels may rise 1 meter or more.
 Uncertainty in these projections is tied to the melting of glaciers at the dangerous ice cliffs where glaciers flow into the ocean.
-Our recent findings of expansive subsurface glacier melt plumes and remotely sensed observations of unprecedented glacier ice loss indicated there is a hundredfold discrepancy between measured and predicted total ice melt at an Alaskan glacier, summarized in this National Geographic article.
+Our findings of expansive subsurface glacier melt plumes and remotely sensed observations of unprecedented glacier ice loss indicated there is a hundredfold discrepancy between measured and predicted total ice melt at an Alaskan glacier, summarized in this National Geographic article.
 The reasons for this mismatch are unknown; we do not understand the physics well enough because measurements at these ice interfaces have never been made.
 We hypothesize that details of the millimeter-scale turbulent dynamics that connect the warm open ocean to the ice face are directly responsible for the increased ice melt through exploding air bubbles; flow-interface feedback; and sudden, small-scale fracturing.

 What’s up with positive and negative feedbacks?